LBHackney-IT/lbh-frontend/docs/developing/react.md

 In the past Hackney has tried to make React ports of this design system, but it's always been more trouble than it's worth to maintain them.

-The alternative would be to go all-in on React, but this wouldn't work for the many non-React apps we still need to maintain.
+The alternative would be to go all-in with React, but this wouldn't work for the many non-React apps we still need to maintain.